-According to the 2016 Economic Survey of Indonesia, sound macroeconomic policy framework will pull a miracle economic performance.
+According to the 2016 Economic Survey of Indonesia, a sound macroeconomic policy framework will pull a miracle economic performance.
 However, it will still be facing challenges that can be overcome by the strong mandate from the administration.

 In late 2016, Indonesia’s ranking in EODB made its way up from 106 to 91 out of 190 countries; according to World Bank’s global survey.
 Thanks to a series of fundamental reform packages—now 15 of them—making a 15-place jump for EODB.
-It has proved that government’s multi-pronged efforts have been fruitful with Capital Investment Coordinating Board (BKPM) living up to its goal to do better.
+It has proved that the government’s multi-pronged efforts have been fruitful with Capital Investment Coordinating Board (BKPM) living up to its goal to do better.
 Company registration in Indonesia is made simpler this way.

 Indonesia is a strategically important market with the largest economy in Asia—a GDP of 932 billion (USD); it is also in the third rank for the fastest growing economy, competing with all the countries in Asia.
 A projection from IMF estimates the purchasing power to reach 5.1 percent growth in 2017 supported by the strong private consumption—with a 5 percent growth over the past decade—putting Indonesia in the 8th place in the world with its purchasing power parity.